perone/Pyevolve/docs/source/graphs.rst

 Error bars graph (fitness scores) / "-2" option
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The differente between this graph option and the "-1" option is that we are using the **fitness scores** instead of the raw scores.
+The difference between this graph option and the "-1" option is that we use the **fitness scores** instead of the raw scores.

 This graph was generated using: ::